Wiz-IO/platform-azure/README.md

 PlatformIO - Home - New
 * enter Project Name - search 'azure' - select Linux or Arduino - Create

-You will have basic template project
+* you will have basic template project

-OPEN: 'platformio.ini' and edit your settings
+* Open 'platformio.ini' and edit your settings

-OPEN: 'src/app_manifest.json' and enter your 'Capabilities'
+* Open 'src/app_manifest.json' and enter your 'Capabilities'

 Build, Upload ... if uploader work ( tested on Windows 10 ) - nice ... enjoy